nexusformat/definitions/manual/source/datarules.rst

 .. rubric:: Reserved field name prefixes

-When naming a field (or dataset), NeXus has reserved certain prefixes to the names to ensure that names written in NeXus files will not conflict with future releases as the NeXus standard evolves.
+When naming a field, NeXus has reserved certain prefixes to the names to ensure that names written in NeXus files will not conflict with future releases as the NeXus standard evolves.
 The following table lists the prefixes reserved by NeXus.